Blog Hero

 Can You Use Your Glasses Prescription for Contact Lenses?

-No, you can’t directly convert your glasses prescription to a contact lens prescription.
+Unfortunately no, you can’t directly convert your glasses prescription to a contact lens prescription, due to the differing measurements required.
 A comprehensive contact lens fitting and exam with your eye doctor will determine your prescription.
+This can be done as a standalone service, or in addition to a regular comprehensive eye exam.

 How Do Glasses & Contact Lens Prescriptions Differ?